jfields7/plot-tools/README.md

   many orders of magnitude are typically truncated to the data range of the each block, which can result in artifacts.
 * Many features, such as derived variables and `Image`, are only supported for 2D data.
+* The `smooth_walk` function of Tracker currently assumes the trajectory of interest is only in the x-y plane.

 A number of examples are provided in the `examples` directory.